roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 "Why not?"
 "Yes; indeed.
 We are in the position of Creators.
 However, that purely betoken the Creators of _this_ world."
 "I see.
 Creation of the new world is an acting ultra vires?"
-"It feels to be, however therein laid a further issue."
+"It feels to be, however therein laid further an issue."
 "What is it?"
-"Why; upon a case of she returns back to the days of bygone, the Anunnaki-san theretofore exists as a Creator in the bygone world."
+"Why, upon a case if she returns back to the bygone days, the Anunnaki-san theretofore exists as a Creator in the bygone world."
-"Ah—," Hinagiku scratches her head; "in other words, therein inhabit an availability​ of  Anunnaki will eliminate Lydia as a foreign body?"
+"Ah—," Hinagiku scratches her head; "in other words, there inhabit an availability​ of  Anunnaki will eliminate Lydia as a foreign body?"
 "I fancy so.
 Anunnaki-san of days of old was not aware about Lydia, and, I presume, that should be a displeasure: observing a human of future licentiously meddling around with the evolution, in the first place.
 Leastwise, it is unpleasant for me."